panzerdp/dmitripavlutin.com/content/posts/109-not-use-hooks/index.md

 Open the [demo](https://codesandbox.io/s/unmounted-state-update-n1d3u?file=/src/index.js), and click *Start increasing* button.
 As expected, the count state variable increases each second.

-What happens if `DelayedIncreaser` component unmounts?
-On the same demo, while having the increaser in progress, click the *Unmount Increaser* button.
-You would see React throwing warnings in the console about updating the state of a component that's been unmounted.
+While having the increaser in progress, click the *Unmount Increaser* button that umounts the component.
+React warns in the console about updating the state of an unmounted component.

 ![React unmounted component update state warning](./images/react-unmounted-update-state.png)